 Hi Friends!
 This is Kristin from Postbox Designs Interior E-Design, I’m an Interior Designer but I’m also a mama to three.
-So some of my favorite projects to work on for both clients and myself alike is Kid’s Spaces!
-Whether it is a kid’s Bedroom, Playroom, Nursery, or Homework Station, kid’s spaces need to be both functional and F-U-N. Functional means it will actually work for it’s intended use.
-But fun means those kiddos will actually use it!
+I believe kid’s spaces need to be both functional and FUN: functional so it will work for its intended use and fun so the kiddos will actually use it!

-Unless you want to be constantly tidying up your kid’s study space, make it super simple and user friendly!
-I love this simple desk with a painted pegboard that allows for easy decor changes.
-Kid’s can hang their artwork here or tack up their sports schedule.
-Add in these painted Ikea spice racks and bright decor, and you have the perfect kid’s study space.
-The racks can store notebooks and papers, or craft supplies.
+Unless you want to be constantly tidying up your kid’s study space, make your kid’s desk homework station super simple and user-friendly!
+This simple desk with a painted pegboard allows for easy decor changes.
+It can be used to display kids’ artwork or tack up their sports schedule.
+Add in the painted Ikea spice racks to store notebooks and papers or to organize craft supplies.

 2. Vertical Space is your BFF.

 Often, kids’ work areas must fit in a small space.
 Use the vertical space to double or even triple the function.
 Below, the low shelf keeps craft supplies organized and the patterned cork board displays kids’ artwork.
 Additionally, the vertical cabinet with it’s combination of open and closed storage allows kids easy access to the open shelves while the closed drawers keep the look clean and tidy.

 If you have the room, create a different “station” for each child.
 Here in the homework center of my house, each child has their own station.
 If your homework space is limited, assign a drawer, special tray or cubby to each child or create a caddy for each child that can be stored away when not in use.